beabee-communityrm/beabee/README.md

 #### Go to the frontend

-Now [check out the frontend](https://github.com/beabee-communityrm/beabee-frontend) in parallel / a separate directory and start it as described in the README.md.
+Now [check out the frontend](https://github.com/beabee-communityrm/beabee-frontend) in parallel in a separate directory and start it as described in the README.md.

-By default, this should now be accessible via http://localhost:3000 and communicate with the backend API / legacy frontend at http://localhost:3001.
+By default, this should now be accessible via http://localhost:3000 and communicate with the backend API over http://localhost:3001.

 ## `</>` Development